- 01Junk bonds yield 7.5-10% while investment-grade bonds yield 4.5-5.5% — the same spread exists between Class A and Class C real estate

 Show Notes

 Junk bonds — technically "high-yield bonds" — are corporate debt from companies with lower credit ratings.
 They pay more interest because there's more risk.
-BBB-rated companies pay 4.5-5.5% on their debt.
+BBB-rated companies pay 4.5-5.5%.
 BB-rated or below?
 7.5-10%.
 Same product.
-Different risk.
+Different risk profile.
 Different yield.

 How Junk Bonds Work

-A company needs cash.
-It issues bonds.
+A company issues bonds.
 If Moody's or S&P rates the company BBB or above, it's "investment-grade."
-If it's rated below BBB, it's "high-yield" — the polite term for junk.
+Below BBB, it's "high-yield" — the polite term for junk.

 The spread between investment-grade and high-yield tells you how the market prices risk.
-In October 2025, that spread sits at roughly 347 basis points — meaning junk bonds pay about 3.47% more than investment-grade for taking on the extra default risk.
+In October 2025, that spread sat at roughly 347 basis points — junk bonds paid about 3.47% more than investment-grade for the extra default risk.

 That spread is the price of risk.
-Remember it.
+Keep it in mind.

 The Class C Parallel